 I think it’s in part that the tour guide was so incredibly knowledgeable.
 Although the items inside are interesting, she didn’t just walk us through.

 She stopped, explained the story behind the room, shared stories from Levi Coffin’s book by memory, and then carried on.
 It was all so very fascinating.

-Just don’t forget to tell ‘em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.

 113 N US Highway 27

-Fountain City, Indiana 47341
+Fountain City, IN 47341

 Targeted.
 Relevant.
-Affordable! little Indiana advertising.
+Affordable!
+Little Indiana advertising.